 A private equity fund, which collects investors’ money and moves forward with the investments it considers potential wins, is made up of two groups: limited partners, who typically own 99% of a fund’s shares and have limited liability, and general partners, who own the remaining shares, manage the investments and have full liability.

 Because private equity investments usually involve long time horizons, liquidity can be an issue for some investors.
 Rehabbing a company so that it runs efficiently and turns a consistent profit can take time.
 And it can take even more time for the PE firm to find a buyer once things at the rehabbed company are running smoothly.

 So investors must be prepared to have their capital locked up for some time.

 While the returns generated by their investments make PE firms successful, they earn much of their income through the fees they charge investors.
 Those fees are no joke, either.
-They typically follow the hedge fund model of “two and 20,” meaning you’ll pay a management fee equivalent to about two per cent of the assets under management and a “performance fee” of around 20 per cent.
+They typically follow the hedge fund model of “two and 20,” meaning you’ll pay a management fee equivalent to about 2% of the assets under management and a “performance fee” of around 20%.

 But, since the financial compensation for managers who handle private equity deals can border on the obscene, PE funds typically attract some of the sharpest minds in the investment industry.
 In PE, you generally get what you pay for.

 You're 5 minutes away from the best mortgage

 Searching for your perfect mortgage shouldn’t be hard.

 Homewise is an online brokerage that will negotiate on your behalf with more than 30 big banks and other lenders, completely free, and it only takes five minutes to apply.